jgnewman/cream-and-sugar/docs/markdown/functions.md

 }
 ```

 Note that you do not have to force an arity when you export a function.
-You could just as easily write the following to allow users to call your function with any arity at all:
+You could just as easily export `map` as-is to allow users to call your function with any arity at all.

 {{{{/raw}}}}
 {{/markdown}}